reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

   }
 }
 ```
-This code defines a class `UserSimpleHttpRequestHelper` that extends `BaseHttpRequestHelper`.
+We defines a class `UserSimpleHttpRequestHelper` that extends `BaseHttpRequestHelper`.
 It contains a method `executeHttpMethod()` that takes optional request parameters as input and returns the response body as a string.

-Inside the method, it creates an HTTP client using HttpClient `createDefault()`.
-It then creates an HTTP host object representing the target host.
-Next, it prepares the HTTP request by populating parameters such as name-value pairs, URI, and HTTP method.
+Inside the method, we create a HTTP client using `HttpClients.createDefault()`.
+Then we create an HTTP host object representing the target host.
+Next, we prepare the HTTP request by populating parameters such as name-value pairs, URI, and HTTP method.

-After preparing the request, it creates a response handler of type `BasicHttpClientResponseHandler` to handle the response.
-Finally, it executes the HTTP request using the HTTP client, passing the host, request, and handler, and returns the response body as a string.
-If any exception occurs during this process, it throws a `RequestProcessingException` with an appropriate error message.
+After preparing the request, we create a response handler of type `BasicHttpClientResponseHandler` to handle the response.
+Finally, we execute the HTTP request using the HTTP client, passing the host, request, and handler, and returns the response body as a string.
+If any exception occurs during this process, we throw a `RequestProcessingException` with an appropriate error message.

 Here is a test case to verify this functionality: